nodeset-org/hyperdrive-stakewise/README.md

 If something goes wrong, you can use the `-r` flag to reset the configuration completely before initializing as usual, deleting all the chain data and client caches.
 On Holesky, resyncing is quick, but _DO NOT DO THIS ON MAINNET_ if you have any active validators!

 Remember to forward your ports so you can find peers!
-Nimbus uses 9000 and Geth uses 30303.
+Nimbus uses `9000` and Geth uses `30303` (both TCP & UDP).

 Once you run the script, logs will be shown.
 You may exit this view safely with `ctrl+c` and everything will continue running.
 To see the logs again, use `docker compose logs -f`.
 To bring down the containers (e.g. for maintenance), use `docker compose down`.
 You can safely restart everything with the same command (`sh init-node.sh VAULT`) or simply use `docker compose up -d`.